fabragaMS/ADPE2E/Lab/Lab5/Lab5.md

     ![](./Media/Lab5-Image20.png)

-23. On the **Compose** properties, build a new JSON message using data elements returned by the previous tasks.
+23. On the **Compose** properties, use the **Inputs** field to build a new JSON message using data elements returned by the previous tasks.
+Type the JSON structure you see in the picture below and use the correct fields from the **Dynamic content** panel for element values.
 Your JSON message should look like this.

     ![](./Media/Lab5-Image21.png)

+    **IMPORTANT**: Please pay special attention to the correct JSON format described as it will impact future lab steps involving Event Hubs and Stream Analytics.
+Note the " *(double-quotes)* surrounding each JSON element name and also the **CreatedAt** and **TweetText** element values. **TweetID** and **SentimentScore** element values do not need " *(double-quotes)*.

 Alternatively you can copy and paste the JSON definition below:
 ```json